Peterborough Dance Theatre, llc

 A dancer must have excellent ballet technique in order to begin pointe.
 There must be adequate foot and ankle strength, range of motion and plantarflexion (ability to point the foot and ankle as if going en pointe), as well as proper abdominal and pelvic control present.
 Going on pointe too early (age or technique wise) is believed to actually COMPROMISE technique, risk confidence, and of course, injury.
 It is for these reasons that PDT is requiring that those students who wish to dance on pointe, participate in the "accelerated track" by enrolling in 2 technique classes a week (Contemporary and /or Jazz qualify as technique classes).

 A SPECIAL NOTE:

-A Ballet class is strongly recommended for all students at every level as it is the foundation of all dance styles, but only “required" for those in "Cloutier & Company" Dance.
+A Ballet class is strongly recommended for all students at every level as it is the foundation of all dance styles, and for those interested in "Cloutier & Company" Dance.
 Dancers age 8, wishing to be in Company in the future, or expressing a desire to pursue dance on a more serious track, should start their ballet training early, so that by the time they are 10 years old, they have built a strong foundation in technical training.
 All students should expect to remain in one level for generally 2-3 years, possibly more, in order to obtain and refine the skills necessary to move on to the next level.
 Expect some classes to overlap slightly in levels.